bcgsc/physlr/README.md

 Installation
 ================================================================================
+You can install Physlr either via Conda or by compiling from source.
 We recommend installing Physlr via [Conda](https://docs.conda.io/en/latest/) package manager (Linux, MacOS), which will handle compilation and dependencies automatically.

 ## Install Physlr using Conda
 In an active `conda` environment: